Mortara case: Investigation

-Pignatti said that she had herself seen Edgardo during his illness, and Marianna sitting by the crib – "Since his mother was crying, and despaired for his life, I thought he was dying, also because of his appearance: his eyes were closed, and he was hardly moving."
+Pignatti said that she had herself seen Edgardo during his illness, and Marianna sitting by the crib: "Since his mother was crying, and despaired for his life, I thought he was dying, also because of his appearance: his eyes were closed, and he was hardly moving."
 She added that during the three months when Morisi worked for her in late 1857, the servant had been summoned to San Domenico four or five times, and had said that the inquisitor had promised her a dowry.

 Bussolari's denial that she had discussed any baptism with Morisi raised the question of who could have reported the rumours to the inquisitor in the first place.
 On 6 March, Carboni interviewed Morisi again and pointed out the inconsistencies between her story and the testimony of the Mortara family doctor, the Mortaras themselves, and both Lepori and Bussolari.
 She replied: "It's the Gospel truth".
 Carboni put it to Morisi that she might have invented the whole story out of spite against the Mortara family in the hope that the Church might reward her.
 When Carboni asked Morisi if she had been to San Domenico apart from for her interrogation, she stated that she had been there on two other occasions to try to secure a dowry from Father Feletti.
-Carboni suggested that Morisi must have herself prompted the interrogation by recounting Edgardo's baptism during one of these visits – Morisi insisted that the interrogation had been first and the other two visits later.
+Carboni suggested that Morisi must have herself prompted the interrogation by recounting Edgardo's baptism during one of those visits, but Morisi insisted that the interrogation had been first and the other two visits later.

-After one last interview with Feletti – who again said almost nothing, citing a sacred oath – Carboni informed him that so far as he could see, there was no evidence to support his version of events.
+After one last interview with Feletti, who again said almost nothing, citing a sacred oath, Carboni informed him that so far as he could see, there was no evidence to support his version of events.
 Feletti replied: "I commiserate with the Mortara parents for their painful separation from their son, but I hope that the prayers of the innocent soul succeed in having God reunite them all in the Christian religion ...
 As for my punishment, not only do I place myself in the Lord's hands, but I would argue that any government would recognise the legitimacy of my action."
-The next day Feletti and De Dominicis, the latter of whom had fled to the rump Papal States, were formally charged with the "violent separation of the boy Edgardo Mortara from his own Jewish family".
+The next day, Feletti and De Dominicis, the latter of whom had fled to the rump Papal States, were formally charged with the "violent separation of the boy Edgardo Mortara from his own Jewish family".